Doctors Note Logo

 3. Free symptom check

-If you're experiencing digestive symptoms and aren't sure whether they're related to preservative sensitivity or something more serious, try this Medically Approved LLM Symptom Checker Chat Bot to help identify potential causes and determine whether you should see a doctor right away.
+If you're experiencing digestive symptoms and aren't sure whether they're related to preservative sensitivity or something more serious, take a few minutes to use this free AI symptom checker to get personalized insights about potential causes and find out if you should schedule a doctor's visit.

 These steps clarify your baseline and guide a personalized plan.